×

 If you decide to take a cab in Puerto Rico, be sure you're taking a licensed cab (they're white with a lit sign on the roof).
 Once you're in, check that there's a meter.
 Locals suggest also double-checking the rate with the driver so you don't get ripped off.

-Alternatively, you can also take an Uber.
+Alternatively, you could take an Uber.
 This is a good option if your Spanish isn't very good or you want to be able to track your travel on your phone.
 Plus, you can book an Uber from the airport in advance.

 Languages spoken in Puerto Rico